 2. Understand Risk And Diversification

 All investments come with a certain degree of risk.
-Stocks, for example, can experience significant fluctuations in value since they are market linked, while fixed deposits tend to offer more stable returns, though at a generally lower rate.
+Stocks, for example, can experience significant fluctuations in value since they are market linked, while corporate fixed deposit tend to offer more stable returns, though at a generally lower rate.

 Diversifying investments across different asset classes, such as stocks, debt instruments, gold, and real estate, is often considered a way to manage risk and potentially protect your finances in varying market conditions.